samunemeth/System/README.md

     cd System
     ```
     The following commands are all run from the working directory.
-  - Create a new host is most easily done by coping an existing host's
+  - *If* your creating a new host, it is most easily done by coping an existing
-    directory and adapting it:
+    host's directory and adapting it:
     ```
     cp -r ~/System/hosts/<SOURCE-HOST> ~/System/hosts/<HOST>
     ```
-    **MISSINGSTEPS**
+    Otherwise, you can override an existing one if reinstalling.
   - Generate the hardware configuration for the system directly to the new host's
     directory:
     ```